History of the Special Air Service: Libya (2014–present)

-Since the beginning of 2016, the SAS was deployed to Libya during Libyan Civil War (2014–present), along with other UK Special forces, they have been escorting teams of MI6 agents to meet with Libyan officials and organise the supplying weapons and training to the Libyan army and to militias fighting against ISIL.
+Since the beginning of 2016, the SAS was deployed to Libya during Libyan Civil War (2014–2020), along with other UK Special forces, they have been escorting teams of MI6 agents to meet with Libyan officials and organise the supplying weapons and training to the Libyan army and to militias fighting against ISIL.

 Libya (2011)

-In March 2011, a joint SAS-MI6 team (E Squadron were captured and detained by Libyan rebels, during the 2011 Libyan civil war.
+In March 2011, a joint SAS-MI6 team (E Squadron) were captured and detained by Libyan rebels, during the 2011 Libyan civil war.
 The team were stripped of their weapons.
 They were moved between at least two locations near Benghazi.
 They were later released.
 The BBC reported that a troop of 20 soldiers of D Squadron 22 SAS deployed to Eastern Libya, where they operated in small groups in places like Misrata and Brega they assisted in training, coordinating and commanding opposition groups on and off the front line, and they were very active directing NATO airstrikes.